martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 The losing carrier then approves or denies the port request.

 - **Approval**:
-  - The losing service provider scrutinized the account information you provided, looked through the porting numbers, and found that all the information in your port request matches with what they have on file for the account and they agree to the proposed date for the port event.
   - The losing service provider responds to Microsoft, acknowledging compliance with the request, which is known as a **firm order commitment** (FOC).
     - In rare cases, a losing service provider can override any firm order commitment that they sent.
   - On the date of the firm order commitment, the losing service provider releases their numbers to Microsoft, and Microsoft directs the numbers to your tenant.

 - **Rejection**:
-  - The losing service provider scrutinized the account information you provided, looked through the porting numbers, and found one or more inconsistencies.
-Or they can't turn around the order in the requested time frame.
   - In their response to us, the losing service provider indicates reasons for rejecting the port request.
   - In a rejected port request, the losing carrier stops processing that request until the request is fixed resubmitted.
     - Upon resubmitting an updated port request to the losing carrier, the response SLA is reset and starts over.